capr/luapower-work/terra/tr.md

 cache misses from getting to each glyph image and the overhead of alpha-blending many small cairo surfaces onto the target surface.

+The parsing of font files for glyph outlines and the actual rasterization is done by FreeType, with the caveat that bitmap fonts (emoticons) must be scaled separately because FreeType doesn't handle that.

+## Painting

+Painting is about alpha-blending rasterized glyphs and/or glyph runs onto a target surface.

+In tr, raster scaling and alpha-blending is done using an abstract raster API that is currently implemented using cairo but other backends can be added.

 ## Hinting

 Font hinting is about adjusting the outlines of glyphs so that they line up